 What supplies do I need for acrylic painting?

 Before you begin your acrylic painting project, it is important to make sure that you have all of the necessary supplies.
 You will need a canvas or other suitable surface, a range of paint colours, brushes, water containers, palette knives and mixing tools.
 Additionally, it is also important to have a variety of mediums such as gels and pastes on hand to create texture and depth in your artwork.
-Lastly, it is a good idea to have some protective gloves, palettes and other materials available in order to keep your workspace clean and organized while painting.
+Lastly, it is a good idea to have some protective gloves, a good color palette and other materials available in order to keep your workspace clean and organized while painting.